ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+The response MUST be sent as a JSON object in the body of the HTTP response with Content-Type `application/json`, unless otherwise specified by the specific response (eg, an empty response with no Content-Type).

+The authorization server MUST include the HTTP Cache-Control response header field {{RFC7234}} with a value set to "no-store".

 ## Request Continuation {#response-continue}

-If the AS determines that the request can be continued with
+If the AS determines that the grant request can be continued by the
-additional requests, it responds with the `continue` field.
+client instance, the AS responds with the `continue` field.
 This field
 contains a JSON object with the following properties.

 `uri` (string):